IBM-Cloud/openwhisk-cloud-usage-sample/README.md

     - Select a location from the **Location**.
     - Provide a bucket **Name** and click **Create** If you receive an *AccessDenied* error, try with a more unique bucket name.

 5. Set the location and bucket name as an environment variable to be used later.
+Examples are `us-geo` and `ibmcloud-usage`.
     ```sh
     export LOCATION=<your location>
     ```